dpreussler/kotlin-testrunner/README.md

 }
 ```

 By default this will change all the classes in the same package as your test.
 We cant do this for all the classes as we don't know your environment and dependencies.
-You can configure this via annotations:
+But you can configure this via annotations similar to Powermock:

 ```java
 @OpenedClasses("FinalClassSample::class")